-Top-Rated Georgia Slip and Fall Lawyers in Atlanta, Georgia
+Top-Rated Georgia Slip and Fall Lawyer in Atlanta, Georgia

 A slip and fall may not seem serious to most people, but they can be the cause of serious, debilitating injury and long-term pain and suffering.
 If you were injured because of a hazard at a business or residence, the property owner often can and should be held liable.
 When you need a slip and fall attorney in Atlanta, the Fitzpatrick Firm is by your side.